earobinson95/gsoc-2023/interactive-graphics-with-youdrawit.md

 We encourage contributors to share any other ideas for the improvement of 'You Draw It', as long as they can fit in the 3-month coding time frame.
 Some additional ideas which are not of high priority:

-+ Include the ability to handle more than a one-to-one function (e.g. multiple y-values for a given x-value).
++ Include the ability to handle more than a one-to-one function (e.g. Add a mode selection to draw confidence interval boundaries).
 + Provide an option to show vertical residuals between points and the user's drawn line to demonstrate least squares regression in an educational setting.